KoenZomers/KeePassOneDriveSync/README.md

 1. Add a OneDrive File browser for easier selection of a location on OneDrive
 2. Allow a KeePass database to be opened directly from OneDrive without the need to download it yourself first
-3. Investigate alternatives for storing the configuration (currently done in the KeePass.config.xml file)

 ## Special Thanks